Intexcloud/Intexcloud/README.md

 # Hi There!! 👋
-I'm Sandy Aprilyanto, Final year student majoring in Information Systems.
+I'm Sandy Aprilyanto, Freshgraduate in Information Systems.
 I'm passionate about turning data into insights and solving problems using SQL, Python, and data visualization tools like Power BI and Tableau.

 # 💫 About Me:
 - 💼 Data Analyst